What does a typical Grand Little Adventure shoot look like?

 - Consider how the clothes all look together.
 While I don't recommend that you all wear matching outfits, it might be a good idea to keep things somewhat cohesive.

-- If your skin naturally has a very pink undertone, I would recommend staying away from colours like coral, cherise, orange or bright red as these can bring out the redness in your skin.
-Dark red or softer pinks are usually not a problem.
+- If your skin naturally has a red undertone, I would recommend staying away from colours like coral, cherise, orange or bright red as these can bring out the redness in your skin.
+Darker red or softer pinks are usually not a problem.

 - Consider what kind of look you would like for your images.
 If you like dramatic pictures that showcase the beautiful scenery, then wearing a flowy dress will lend itself well to that.
 If you would prefer a casual more homey look, then chunky knits might be your preferred wardrobe choice.